ryaninthecloud/train-board/README.md

 ### Design Principles

 **Predictable Middleware API**\
 One of the key design choices of this project was to have a predictable API sit between the Darwin Service and the Microcontroller.
-Predictability in this context meant abstracting away error messages and instead returning simplified messages for the microcontroller to display in the event of an outage of Darwin; an authentication issue or other problem.
+Predictability in this context means abstracting errors with Darwin away from the controller, and instead returning simplified messages for the microcontroller to display to indicate an issue.

-Predictability is achieved by only programming the microcontroller to parse messages and display them; the API will always return a 200-code by design (even when it itself encounters an issue) to simplify the handling of states and will return simplified error messages in a standard format for the microcontroller to parse and display.
+Predictability is achieved by only programming the microcontroller to parse and display messages in accordance with a defined format.
+The API will always return a 200-code by design (even when it itself encounters an issue), because, in this system, even the returning an error message for display is considered a successful operation of the middleware.
+A total failure of the API (i.e. a non-response) is handled by the microcontroller by falling back to a pre-programmed message.

-This means that when changes, enhancements and edge-case additions are required, the work can be completed at the API level and implemented with greater ease than modifying the source code of the microcontroller.
+In addition, this means that modifications to the codebase can be done quicker and with greater ease, because changes can be made to the API to handle for new edge-cases, instead of instructing the microcontroller to change its behaviour.

 ## ⚙️ Technology Stack